What Does The Barcelona Flag Look Like

 Also called La Senyera or Les Quatre Barres, it consists of 4 red bars on a golden background.
 According to the tradition, it was King Louis the Bald who marked with his fingers 4 red lines in the golden shield of Count Wilfred the Hairy of Barcelona.
 Of course, historians don’t think there is enough evidence to support this story, but isn’t it a cool legend?

 Despite sharing the colors with the Catalan flag, there is no evidence that supports that they are related.
-All we know is that in 1768 King Charles III decided to make it official because this colors where better seen at sea (bear in mind that Spain was then a big empire overseas)
+All we know is that in 1768 King Charles III decided to yellow and red the official colors of the Spanish flag because these colors where better seen at sea (bear in mind that Spain was then a big empire overseas)

 This is a combination of the Catalan flag with the cross of St. George (red cross on a white background).
 The Barcelona flag has been documented from the end of the 1300s, and you’ll see it usually in the City Hall and during municipal events.